 The chemical equation for this reaction is 2H2(g) + O2 → 2H2O(g)

 Normally we do not think of iron as being flammable, this is because bulk iron doesn’t self-sustain its burning like most flammable materials.
-But the strands of steel wool are thin enough with enough surface area that heat produced is self-sustaining and will continue to burn through if there is enough air present.
+But the strands of steel wool are thin enough with enough surface area that the heat produced is self-sustaining and will continue to burn through if there is enough air present.

 The reason that a block of iron or steel doesn’t burn is that it’s really hard to get the oxygen molecules close enough to the iron to react.